Egyptian Symbols Of Protection – The Majestic of Egyptian protection symbols

-The word “Shen” comes from the Ancient Egyptian word which means “encircle”, the amulet of Shen was worn by everyone including kings.
+The word “Shen” comes from the Ancient Egyptian word which means “encircle”, everyone including kings wore the amulet of Shen.

 Many deities like Horus and Isis are seen holding the Shen which made the ancient Egyptians honor the Shen as a symbol of symmetry and perfection.

-Wadjet (The Eye of Horus) – Egyptian protection symbols
+Wadjet (The Eye of Horus) – Egyptian Symbol for the God

 Also Known as (Uto, Udjat, Wedjat) the Eye of Horus represents healing, protection, good health, and royal power, it’s the most famous of ancient Egyptian symbols.
 The left eye belonged to the sky god Horus who gave it away to save his father Osiris.